grtjn/xproc-ebook-conv/README.txt

 Licence
 -------

-This application is licensed with GPL.
-Please refer to NOTICE.txt and GPL.txt for further details.
+This application is licensed with GPL v2.
+Please refer to NOTICE.txt and docs/GPL.txt for further details.

 Contact
 -------